 Primary source verification directly from the state licensing agency/body.

-Primary source verification for LIPs could include direct correspondence and telephone, fax, e-mail, or paper reports received from original sources (for example, telephone confirmation from an educational institution that the individual graduated with the degree[s] listed on his or her application, confirmation through a state’s database that a provider’s license is current, reports from credentials verification organizations).
+Primary source verification for LIPs could include direct correspondence and telephone, fax, e-mail, or paper reports received from original sources (for example, telephone confirmation from an educational institution that the individual graduated with the degrees listed on their application, confirmation through a state’s database that a provider’s license is current, reports from credentials verification organizations).

-Primary source verification directly from the state licensing agency/body or certification agency/body, as applicable.
+Primary source verification directly from the state licensing or certification agency/body.

-Not applicable (N/A) for other clinical staff in states, territories or jurisdictions that do not require licensure or certification for such staff.
+Not applicable (N/A) for other clinical staff in states, territories or jurisdictions that do not require licensure or certification for other clinical staff.

 |3.
 Verification of education and training (for initial credentialing)||

 Primary source verification required.
-Verification of graduation from medical, dental, or other clinical professional school and, if applicable, residency, including receipt of sealed transcripts.
+Verification of graduation from medical, dental, or other clinical professional school and any residency, including receipt of sealed transcripts.

 Possible sources of verifying education and residency for physicians: American Medical Association (AMA) Physician Masterfile, American Osteopathic Association (AOA) Physician Profiles, Educational Commission for Foreign Medical Graduates (ECFMG) for international graduates licensed after 1986.